Skip to content

 Problem: User A's profile is served to User B because the response was cached.

-Cause: ResponseCache caches by URL only.
-If /api/profile returns different data per user but all requests hit the same URL, the first user's response is served to everyone.
+Cause: ResponseCache keys on URL only.
+If /api/profile returns different data per user but every request hits the same URL, the first user's response is served to everyone.

 Fix: Do not use ResponseCache on user-specific endpoints.
 Use the direct cache API with user-specific keys: Tina4.cache_set("profile:#{user_id}", data, ttl: 300).